egorhowell/Physics-Problems-In-Fortran/README.md

 # University Fortran Coursework

-These are my university physics coding problems which were solved in Fortran.
+Physics problems solved in Fortran 90.

 Many of these are very basic physics problems which include:

- - Root finding
+ - Newton-Rahpson root finding
  - Determinant of a matrix
- - Projectile motion
+ - Simulating projectile motion
- - Integration
+ - Numerical integration
- - Taylor Expansion
+ - Taylor expansion
- - Heat Diffusion
+ - Simulating heat diffusion
- - Trapezoidal Function
+ - Trapezoidal function
- - Mercury's and Earth's Orbital Radius
+ - Mercury's and Earth's orbital radius and velocity

-Feel free to look through the codes.